cloudtraineer/DevOpsToolkit/Jenkins/Jenkins_installation.md

 4. Save your job
 5. Click on 'Build Now' to execute the job.
 6. Check "console output"

-   Note: Trigger the job multiple times to see the date and time
+<br>Note: Trigger the job multiple times to see the date and time